amargiela/workshoplabproject/README.md

 - **Word Count**: Counts the total number of words in the processed article.
 - **Sentence Count**: Counts the total number of sentences in the article.
 - **Word Frequency Analysis**: Calculates and sorts the frequency of each word in descending order.
-- **Processed Text Output**: Outputs the article text after processing.
+- **Sentiment Analysis**: Calculates a sentiment score based on a lexicon of words with associated sentiment values.
+- **Vocabulary Richness**: Measures vocabulary richness as the unique-to-total word ratio.
+- **Multiple Article Comparison**: Compares multiple articles on vocabulary richness, word frequency, and sentiment.

 ## Prerequisites

 - **Java Development Kit (JDK)**: Ensure you have JDK 8 or higher installed.
 - **Text Files**:
   - **Stop Words File**: A text file containing stop words (one word per line).
+  - **Sentiment Lexicon File**: A CSV file containing words and their sentiment scores (e.g., `happy,1`).
-  - **Article File**: A text file containing the article you wish to process.
+  - **Article Files**: Text files containing the articles to process and compare.

 ## Getting Started

 ### 1. Clone or Download the Source Code

-Copy the `ArticleProcessor.java` file into your project directory.
+Copy `ArticleProcessor.java` and `ArticleAnalysis.java` into your project directory.

 ### 2. Prepare the Stop Words File